 Exterior shutters frequently use what is called a “divider rail.”
 Rails are the horizontal static structural members of a shutter.
 Louvered and solid panel shutters naturally incorporate a top rail and a bottom rail.
 A divider rail is located within the shutter to create multiple vertical sections.

-A divider rail is optional for wood shutters under 70 inches in height.
-In shutters in excess of 70 inches, the divider rail is necessary to maintain structural stability.
+A divider rail is optional for wood shutters and PVC shutters under 90 inches in height.
+In shutters in excess of 90 inches, the divider rail is necessary to maintain structural stability.
 The same limitations are applied to composite shutters.
 The threshold for vinyl shutters is 55 inches.
 Combination shutters that incorporate multiple features, such as louvers and raised panels, need a divider rail to separate the different styles.
 The divider rail size depends on the window shutter material and is displayed on the page for the desired style.

 Divider rails are particularly useful when incorporated within movable louver interior shutters.
 Creating a top louver area separate from the bottom allows the user to open one set for light or visibility while simultaneously leaving the other closed for privacy.
 Exterior shutters in the modern world are typically manufactured with fixed louvers, so divider rails are incorporated for visual interest and to interrupt a repetitious field.
 In addition, divider rails add strength to tall shutters.